gmegidish/awsak/README.md

 awsak --help
 ```

+## Future Work

+- Add support for lzss compression
+- Add support for custom palettes
+- Add support for sound resources
+- Convert svg files back to shape resources

+You may submit an issue [here](https://github.com/gmegidish/another-world-hebrew/issues).

 ## Contribution

 You might find awsak useful for your own project, but missing some functionality.
-If you want to help, please open an issue or a pull request.
+If you want to help,
+please open an issue or a pull request.

-As a rule of thumb, it's always preferred to submit 50 small pull-requests than one unmaintainable patch.
-I'll do my best to review and merge as soon as possible.
+As a rule of thumb, it's always preferred to submit small a PR instead of one unmaintainable patch.
+I'll

-## License

-This project is licensed under the GPL License - see the [LICENSE](LICENSE) file for details
+do my best to review and merge as soon as possible.

 ## References

 * [Another World](https://www.mobygames.com/game/564/out-of-this-world/) on MobyGames
 * [Another World](https://www.gog.com/en/game/another_world_20th_anniversary_edition) on GOG
 * [Another World](https://anotherworld.fr/another_world.htm) on Eric Chahi's website.
-Includes screenshots of editor and assembly language.
+Includes screenshots of editor and bytecode language.
 * Cyx's [Another World Interpreter](https://github.com/cyxx/rawgl) with support for most released versions.
 * [Fabien Sanglard's Another World](https://fabiensanglard.net/another_world_polygons/index.html) with detailed technical explanation of the game's engine.

+## License

+This project is licensed under the GPL License - see the [LICENSE](LICENSE) file for details